Sp00kyB00k/TUIMato/README.md

 As an exercise for creating Terminal Based Applications which can be made for different purposes.

+## Roadmap
+It has not been finished yet and I will clean up some behvaiour that is less than desirable right now like the settings menu.
+Not everything is as beautifull or intuitive as I would like.
+Requests and remarks can be made.

 ## To Do

 - [x] Basic Timer Function
 - [x] Adding and Removing Tasks
 - [x] Create a Change Settings Menu and Help menu